karlosos/kindle_clippings_webapp/README.md

 1. Run desktop application with `npm run start` or react app with `npm run react-start`.
 1. Access application under `localhost:3000`.

+Code coverage can be checked using `npm run test:coverage`.
+Currently it is about 66%, mostly integration tests.

 ## Deployment

+Application is automatically deployed to GithubPages using `.github/workflows/main.yml` workflow.